calzada/ECPC_GITHUB/README.md

 ---

 ### BASIC GIT AND GITHUB COMMANDS

+####Working from local repo to remore repo

 Git works following this path:

 workspace ---> index ---> local repo ---> remote repo

-In short, this means you start a document in your local directory in your computer.
+In short, this means you start a document in your local directory in your computer (see also "Editing on github.com and updating your local repo").
 You need to index files (and changes) to tell git that they should be controlled.
 So your files are at your local repo (and are updated in the local repo via commit) and then they are sent to the remote repo (in GITHUB) via push.

 So this is how you do this:

 1. You create a file in your local directory.
-2. You need to add this file in order to send it to the index and keep track of it.
-You do *git add .* [sends files to the index] or
+2. You need to add this file (and subsequent versions, with changes) in order to send it to the index and keep track of it.
+You do
+*git add .* [sends file versions to the index] or
 *git add -u* [updates tracking for files that changed names or were deleted] or